 The first day is relatively easy.
 The West Highland Way start takes places in Milngavie and is identified by a large cement monument on Douglas Street.
 Next head through a small car park behind Milngavie’s town centre shops.
-The first stretch takes you along fields and farm land all the way to Dumgoyne where you can buy refreshments at The Beech Tree Inn and then on to Drymen (another refreshments or over night stop).
+The first stretch takes you along fields and farmland all the way to Dumgoyne where you can buy refreshments at The Beech Tree Inn and then on to Drymen (another refreshment or overnight stop).
 The next stage is on to Conic Hill, which is a little trickier to find.
 Keep an eye out for the signposts (marked with the thistle) which take you through a forest then up and over Conic Hill with stunning views of Balmaha.
 Alternatively, keep walking through the village to Rowardennan.
 Personally, I found this leg relatively easy, hopes were high and the weather was dry!
 Unfortunately, one member of our group could not go on at this stage and was picked up in Balmaha (she rejoined us at Bridge of Orchy).

 - Day 2: Balmaha to Inverarnan

 Leaving the beautiful town of Balmaha with Loch Lomond at your side, walk past the shores to Inversnaid (refreshments at Inversnaid Hotel).
 Here a small passenger ferry runs to the opposite side of the loch for non-hikers.
 Next, it’s on to Inverarnan, sleeping options include hotel, camping or huts.

 - Day 3: Inverarnan to Bridge of Orchy/Inveroran